Unveiling the Formula and Properties of Iron(III) Sulfide: A Deep Dive

 -

 Direct Combination of Iron and Sulfur: This is the most straightforward approach, involving heating iron and sulfur in a stoichiometric ratio (2:3) under an inert atmosphere (like argon) to prevent oxidation.
 The reaction is highly exothermic and requires careful control of the temperature and atmosphere to achieve the desired product.
-However, obtaining pure Fe₂S₃ through this method is difficult, as it often leads to a mixture of Fe₂S₃ and other iron sulfides, including FeS and Fe₇S₈.
+That said, obtaining pure Fe₂S₃ through this method is difficult, as it often leads to a mixture of Fe₂S₃ and other iron sulfides, including FeS and Fe₇S₈.

 -